Including how to register to vote, apply for a mail-in ballot, and the deadlines you need to follow.

 Could My Vote Get Lost By Mail?
 Could My Vote Not be Counted?

-While there’s not much data to suggest that many ballots are getting lost in the mail, there is data that shows that thousands of ballots were not counted due to voter errors, like clerical mistakes or tardiness.
+While there’s not much data to suggest a significant number of ballots are getting lost in the mail, there is evidence that thousands of ballots were not counted due to voter errors, namely clerical mistakes or tardiness.

 According to Charles Stuart, a political scientist for the Massachusetts Institute of Technology, those who use mail in voting for the first time, especially young Black and Latinx voters, are more likely to be rejected because of errors.

 Besides tardiness, other mistakes like mismatched or missing signatures can also lead to a vote not being counted.